top of page

 https://guthotel.it/en/home-english/

 Where the smart money goes.
-A bit less fancy for a lot less money, but still with an eclectic-mid-century-modern-ish feel.
+A bit less fancy for a lot less money, with an eclectic-mid-century-modern-ish feel.

 F.lli Milazzo, Lungomare di Levante Elio Vittorini.